 How Long Do We Wait To See Our Pictures?

-We will get your on-line gallery populated and available to you within two weeks of your wedding day, but we will get you a few sneak peeks earlier than that!
+We will get your on-line gallery populated and available to you two weeks after the day of your wedding, but we will get you a few sneak peeks earlier than that!

 Why Do We Not Get Full Copyright To Our Photos?